pt-thao-1910/movie-dataset/README.md

 # Project Overview
 In this project, I want to find the answers to these following 3 questions:
-1/ What are the most successful movie genres over the recent years?
+1/ What are the most successful movie genres over the recent years? <br>
-2/ Who produced the most successful movies?
+2/ Who produced the most successful movies? <br>
-3/ Does a high viewer rating ensures the profitability of a movie?
+3/ Does a high viewer rating ensures the profitability of a movie? <br>

 # File Descriptions
 + "movie_dataset.csv": a CSV file containing the Movies dataset